 - What reporting and business intelligence capabilities do they have?

-- How are analytics supported?
+- How are analytics supported by the freight payment software?

 - How do they interact with our carriers?